SeldonIO/seldon-core/docs-gb/examples/speech-to-sentiment.md

+---
+description: Learn how to build an end-to-end speech-to-sentiment pipeline in Seldon Core V2 using Huggingface models.
+This comprehensive guide demonstrates speech-to-text conversion with Whisper, sentiment analysis, and model explainability using Alibi-Explain, with practical examples of audio processing, model chaining, and explanation generation.
+---

 # Huggingface speech to sentiment pipeline

 In this example we create a Pipeline to chain two huggingface models to allow speech to